vitormrts/authentication-system/README.md

 $ cd authentication-system
 ```

-After this, you will need to connect the database by changing the data in [db_config.php](https://github.com/vitormrts/authentication-system/blob/master/app/config/db_config.php).

 Done!
-Now you can open the app, for example on address http://localhost/authentication-system.
+Now you can open the app.

 ## 🤝 Contributing